UbiquityRobotics/learn/noetic/conveyorbot/routesetup.md

 ### Circuit route

 If you want multiple robots to drive on the same marker setup, you should arrange the markers in a so-called "Circuit route", so that the robots won't collide into each other.
 This type of marker setup is recommended even if you have only one robot, because you never know when you will add another robot to your fleet.
 We divide circuit route into an inbound and an outbound path.
 Inbound serves as the path for robots to drive to the goal and the outbound is the path which is used for the robots to return back to the starting point.
 The inbound and outbound paths should be at a little more (about 20 cm more) than 1 robot width apart, so that the robots can pass each other without collision.
-If you have space, its convienient to place the routes 1 meter apart.
+If you have space, its convenient to place the routes 1 meter apart.
 On both ends of the path, markers should be arranged in a specific way, shown in the image bellow.
 When setting up a route, the measurements from the image bellow need to be considered.

+Circuit route includes one "Main circular route" which can be seen either as "main inbound and outbound paths", or just as a circular route.
+You can set it up in a inbound-outbound style where inbound and outbound paths are close together (e.g. if you want the whole Main circular route in one hallway) or you can set it up as a big "looping route" which "ends where it begins" and has "inbound and outbound paths" far apart (e.g. in separate hallways).
+So, the style of "Main circular route" is dependent on your specific use case.

 If you want to include a STOP marker into the Circuit route, the best way of placing it is one meter behind the GO marker.
 GO markers must be max 4-5 meters apart regardless of where you put the STOP markers, because the STOP markers are ignored in the case if you don't want the robot to stop on them.
 As seen from the image, on each end of the Circuit route, there is a TURN marker, which you need to include into the route on the touchscreen.
 This can't be a GO marker, because it would be ignored as it is turned in opposite direction as the robot's driving direction.